w8r/inline-functions/Readme.md

 # `inline-functions`

-This plugin allows you to inline functions in your code.
+This library allows you to inline functions in your JS/TS code.
 This is useful for performance reasons, as it allows you to avoid function calls and instead inline the function body directly.

-This plugin is a collection of plugins for different build systems.
+It comes as a collection of plugins for different build systems.
 It is designed to be used with [`vite`](https://vitejs.dev), [`rollup`](https://rollupjs.org), and [`esbuild`](https://esbuild.github.io).

 Inspired by the clever trick used in [`robust-predicates`](https://github.com/mourner/robust-predicates/blob/c20b0ab9ab4c4f2969f3611908c41ce76aa0e7a7/compile.js) by @mourner.